malfunkt/hyperfox/README.md

 # Hyperfox

-Hyperfox is a command line utility for transparently hijacking HTTP traffic.
+Hyperfox is a security tool for transparently hijacking/proxying HTTP traffic.

+HTTPs could be hijacked/proxied if, and only if, the client accepts an insecure connection.

+Hyperfox could be used as a tool for auditing a wide range of applications, including mobile apps.

 ## Features

 * Saves all the captured data and headers.
 * Can modify response headers and body before arriving to the client.
+* Can modify client requests before sending them to the destination server.
+* Serves sites with HTTPs using a bogus certificate.
 * Supports streaming.
-* It's also a library for making HTTP proxies with *Go*, so you can customize any other actions at a very detailed level.

 ## Installation